Ross65536/job-scheduler/server/README.md

 ## Instructions

-Must be run inside the `server` folder.
+The shell commands are assuming you are in the `server` folder.

 Server listens on http://localhost:10000